sclayton33/awesome-biomedical-stuff/README.md

   - [SciNote](https://www.scinote.net/) ![](https://img.shields.io/badge/-Paid-blue) ![](https://img.shields.io/badge/-Proprietary-blue)
     - Has free trial but is ultimately paid.
 Have to contact them to setup trial.
 Has LIMS, protocol management, API, and offers training to new users.
 You can view the overview PDF [here](https://github.com/Optimizer-Prime/awesome-biomedical-stuff/blob/main/resources/SciNote%20ELN%20Functionalities%20Overview_2021.pdf) to save you from having to give your info yet.
   - [Labfolder](https://www.labfolder.com/) ![](https://img.shields.io/badge/-Free%20%26%20Paid-orange) ![](https://img.shields.io/badge/-Proprietary-blue)
     - Free academic tier, paid version has more features and a lot more storage.
+They also offer inventory management, lab monitoring, and lab automation integration.
   - [Labware](https://www.labware.com/) ![](https://img.shields.io/badge/-Paid-blue) ![](https://img.shields.io/badge/-Proprietary-blue)
     - Provides suite of tools focused on automating lab workflows.
 Seems to be more focused on industry than academia.
 Pricing not readily available.